 Opportunities for full-term study at foreign destinations are open to juniors in good academic standing (GPA of 3.00 or better) and a clear disciplinary record.
-Second semester sophomores who otherwise meet the requirements may apply to study in Fordham’s London, Granada, and Pretoria programs only.
-Sophomore class dean approval will be required.
+First semester Fordham College sophomores who otherwise meet the requirements may study in Fordham’s London Liberal Arts program for the Fall semester only.
 Applications from students who do not meet one of these requirements will be considered on a case by case basis and may undergo additional review.

 All applicants must complete the online Fordham Study Abroad Application in the Study Abroad Portal.
-This requires the submission of a Statement of Purpose and Goals Questionnaire, and a Major Advisor / Dean Reference Form.
-For programs in which the language of instruction is not English, a Language Evaluation Form must also be completed.
-Some programs applications will also require a Faculty Reference.
+This requires the submission of a Statement of Purpose and Goals Questionnaire, a Faculty Recommendation (from the student's declared or intended major) and a Study Abroad Recommendation Form from the students class dean (GSB students) or academic advisor (FC students).
+For programs in which the language of instruction is not English, a Language Evaluation Form or submission of Fordham language placement rest results is required.
 Applications that might require additional consideration are reviewed by the International and Study Abroad Programs Faculty Advisory Board.
 This committee’s recommendations are final.